 Cost for Medical Treatments

 Pricing varies depending on the extent of the treatment.
 You can see a list of the approximate prices of each procedure on our current fee schedule.
-Dr. Agullo charges a consultation fee of $100, which is applied to the cost of your treatment.
 Generally speaking, cosmetic plastic surgery is considered “elective” and is not covered by most insurance plans.
 The prices listed on our fee schedule represent the minimum cost of the procedures, including anesthesia and surgical facility fees, medical tests, garments, and recovery products.
 The cost of prescription medications, however, is not included.
 The exact price of each procedure can only be determined after a thorough consultation.
 All fees must be paid in full prior to the scheduled treatment.

 Dr. Agullo is proud to offer the latest technological advances to his patients, including PRP treatments for hair loss for patients in the Southwest, including El Paso, Las Cruces, Alamogordo, New Mexico, Juarez, and Chihuahua.
 Please feel free to visit Southwest Plastic Surgery where we will help you make the best hair loss treatment decision.
 Contact us.